 Lack of Cloud Security Standards and Its Consequences

 The organizations are right about their concerns in ramming into the cloud without any protection in place.
 This porous nature of the cloud becomes an attractive target for cyberattacks.
-The virtual nature of the cloud further makes securing on-demand environments a complicated process.
-There is no proper definition as such for effective cloud security.
+The virtual nature of the cloud journey further makes securing on-demand environments a complicated process.
+There is no proper definition as such for effective cloud security posture.

 A Quick Look at The Best Practices of Cloud Security